thatrandomlizarddoggo/thatrandomlizarddoggo/README.md

 - 👋 Hi, I’m @thatrandomlizarddoggo
-- 👀 I’m interested in python and
+- 👀 I’m interested in python and java
-- 🌱 I’m currently learning how to work with c++
+- 🌱 I’m currently learning how to work with java
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on nothing for the moment
-- 📫 How to reach me ...
+- 📫 How to reach me @thatrandomlizarddoggo on discord

 <!---
 thatrandomlizarddoggo/thatrandomlizarddoggo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.